PyThaGoAI/CreionX/README.md

 GoBlender
 =======

-Blender is the free and open source 3D creation suite.
+CreionX is the free and open source 3D creation suite.
 It supports the entirety of the 3D pipeline—modeling, rigging, animation, simulation, rendering, compositing, motion tracking and video editing.